ArceusOmkar7/BLIP-Captioner/README.md

 ## Important Notes

--   **Image Access**: This service requires direct file system access to the images.
-It does not handle file uploads itself.
-If integrating with a web application, that application would typically handle uploads and then provide this service with the path to the stored image.
+-   **Image Access**: This service requires direct file system access to the images for synchronous endpoints.
+For the asynchronous batch endpoint, images are uploaded, temporarily stored by the server, and then processed.
+It does not handle file uploads itself in the sense of persistent storage beyond the scope of a request or background task.
+If integrating with a web application, that application would typically handle uploads and then provide this service with the path to the stored image for synchronous operations, or upload directly for asynchronous ones.
 -   **Model Loading**: The BLIP model is loaded into memory when the service starts.
 This can take some time and consume significant memory, especially the larger versions of the model.
--   **Error Handling**: The API endpoints include basic error handling (e.g., for file not found).
+-   **Error Handling**: The API endpoints include basic error handling (e.g., for file not found or invalid file types).
 Check the API responses for specific error messages.
+Asynchronous tasks will report errors through the status endpoint.

 ## Future Enhancements (Suggestions)

 *   Endpoint to check the status and retrieve results of asynchronous tasks.
+(Implemented)
 *   More robust configuration management (e.g., using environment variables or a config file).
 *   Support for image URLs instead of just file paths.
 *   More detailed error reporting and standardized error codes.
+(Partially addressed with per-image errors and async task status)
 *   Unit and integration tests.
+*   Improved robustness of asynchronous processing by pre-saving files.
+(Implemented)